Meanwhile, back at the ranch…

 Small groupings of furniture were clustered elsewhere in the large room, as well, in a way to create intimate spaces.
 The lighting was subdued, despite the floor-to-ceiling leaded glass on the wall opposite the fireplace with French doors opening to a small, tidy, walled English garden with neatly trimmed boxwoods.
 Of course, the perennials had been cut back for winter, but Mike imagined it must be beautiful in bloom.

 A simple writing desk was positioned off to one side of the room giving it a view of both the fireplace and the windows.
 Mike noticed a number of framed photos on the desk.
+A very large, wooden floor globe was in the corner opposite the desk.

 “Miss Smythington-Clarke, I apologize for keeping you waiting.
 I was on an unexpected call.
 I’m David O’Grady, but people call me Dog.”